SecuritySynapse/program-tracing-starter/README.md

 would be useful in the context of malware analysis to compare the behavior of a new program to a well-known malware program.

+You should aim to implement all of these features as a part of your `programtracer` tool.
+If you are not able to implement a specific feature, then you must both document the steps that you took and explain why it was not possible to implement a featured in `writing/reflection.md` file.

 ## 🎉 Experiment Details

 ## ✨ Additional Information